 Whether you do a reader’s workshop model or guided reading, literacy centers allow kids to practice and apply a specific reading skill or strategy repeatedly.
 This concentrated focus gives students lots of opportunities to use the reading skill we’d like them to master.

 Need some skill-based reading centers?
 All of my reading games are standards-aligned.
-Click here to see reading centers with game cards and game boards.
-Click here to find digital reading units.

 2. Gives Students Opportunities to Practice Social Skills in a Structured Format

 Social skills like collaboration and cooperation are skills kids will need for the rest of their lives.
 Literacy centers allow kids to practice those skills in a structured format.
 They may be talking about the books they’re reading, taking turns in a main idea center, or sharing a poem together.
 All of these valuable experiences not only enrich their reading but they give kids practice communicating and working together.

 Using centers in upper elementary helps students stay more focused and on-task since the activities have a shorter time frame and have a variety of formats.